6.30.2008

 Years pass,

-are crying
+you are crying

 so the world will go round,